torsday/notebook/design/architecture.md

 # Architecture

+> “Nothing is more dangerous than an idea if it’s the only one you have.”

+> ~ Emil-Auguste Chartier

 -   The **high level structures** of a software system.
 -   The **discipline** of creating such structures.
 -   The **documentation** of these structures.